dev-celo/dev-celo/README.md

 Whats up?
 I'm a Developer Web
 -----------------------------

 I've been learning to code for 3 years, started for lenguage C where learn the programming base!
 Since then, i haven't stopped learning...
+I studied in the front - end: HTML, CSS, BOOTSTRAP, JAVASCRIPT.
+In the back - end: PHP and JAVA(POO).
+I have interest for understand more about Database (SQL).
-I studied: HTML CSS BOOTSTRAP JAVASCRIPT PHP JAVA SQL I love back-end but now i'am started to really like front-end.
-I have 22 years, i'm like play soccer, gym, swimming... in short I love sport and animals
+I love back-end but now i'am started to really like front-end.
+I have 22 years, i'm like play soccer, gym, swimming... in short I love sport and animals & technology <<3.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [marcelohenrique.backend@gmail.com](mailto:marcelohenrique.backend@gmail.com)